bitblends/scalametrics/gh-pages/docs/metrics-overview/index.md

 It’s possible to “game” metrics without improving the code, splitting a monster function into five confusing ones, for instance.
 The antidote is qualitative review: ask whether the new shape is _easier to read and test_.
 Another trap is applying the same thresholds everywhere.
-Domain‑heavy parsing and tiny I/O wrappers shouldn’t be judged by a single ruler.
-Establish per‑module baselines and you’ll avoid a lot of unproductive debate.
+A single ruler shouldn’t judge domain‑heavy parsing and tiny I/O wrappers.
+Establish per‑module baselines, and you’ll avoid a lot of unproductive debate.

 Finally, don’t tighten the screws too early.
 Blocking builds for modest outliers before you have a baseline can stall delivery and sour people on the whole idea.
 Start soft; get the trend moving; then decide where to hold the line.